shaharoded/TAKAutomator/README.md

 # TAKAutomator

-A smart pipeline that leverages GPT to generate and validate Temporal Abstraction Knowledge (TAK) XML files based on structured business logic and schema constraints.
+A smart pipeline that leverages `gpt-instruct` models to generate and validate Temporal Abstraction Knowledge (TAK) XML files based on structured business logic and schema constraints.
 TAKAutomator simplifies and automates the process of authoring complex TAK files for knowledge-driven systems, ensuring schema compliance and organizational business rules.

 ---

 ## 🧠 What It Does

 TAKAutomator:
-- 🧾 Reads structured definitions from an Excel file (e.g., TAK ID, concept type, persistence, etc.).
+- 🧾 Reads structured definitions from an Excel file (e.g., TAK ID, concept type, persistence, etc.) - The business logic.
-- 🔍 Extracts schema rules and templates to guide TAK XML structure.
+- 🔍 Extracts schema rules and templates using RAG to guide TAK XML structure.
 - 🧠 Uses a local LLM agent (e.g., OpenAI GPT) to generate XML output that matches schema and business logic.
-- ✅ Validates output against schema and Excel-based constraints using dual validation (`TAKok`, `Excelok`).
+- ✅ Validates output against schema and the business logic constraints using dual validation (`TAKok`, `Excelok`).
 - 🔄 Iteratively corrects and retries generation based on feedback.
 - 📁 Saves valid TAKs to organized folders and tracks progress in a registry file (`tak_registry.json`), and compress them as zip for deployment upon request (`main.py`).